softwaretailoring/raphael/README.markdown

-Add "class" attribute to availableAttrs for proper css class handling with svg.
+﻿Added "class" attribute to availableAttrs for proper css class handling with svg.

+Fixed some IE bug, see commits for details.

 ---